zheksoon/dipole/README.md

 ### Nested reactions

 Since dipole version 2.2.0 reactions that get created while another reaction is executed become **children** of the parent reaction.
-Child reactions get automatically destroyed when parent is destroyed or ran.
+Child reactions get automatically destroyed when parent is destroyed or run.

 Why is this needed?